thederickff/OpenGL_Fundamentals/README.md

-# FirstGLFW
+# RightWayGLFW
-My first project in cpp with the OpenGL library GLFW.
+The right way to start a with GLFW OpenGL library in cpp.
 I am learning it from a series of videos on Youtube, the Channel is called: **The Cherno**.